- 1. Iceland Airwaves, Iceland

-Although temperatures can get really harsh and shades are almost non existent, there is a pond where you can get some relief during the day.
+Although temperatures can get really harsh and shades are almost non-existent, there is a pond where you can get some relief during the day.
 Highly recommended.

 8. Berlin Festival, Germany

-If we want to talk about music festivals we can forget Berlin, the cradle of the (in)famous Love parade has nowadays many other remarkable events to follow like the small, but incredible important, Berlin Festival.
+If we want to talk about music festivals we can forget Berlin, the cradle of the (in)famous Love parade has nowadays many other remarkable events to follow like the small, but incredibly important, Berlin Festival.

 One of the remarkable things is the support to the local artists, the Berlin festival counts with huge international names such as Rudimental or Fritz Kalkbrenner but its also a place with a big space for the local community giving Berlin bands and artists a jump to the mass public.